 Planting Butternut Squash

-The butternut squash growing season begins when all danger of frost is past and the soil is well warmed by the sun, about 60 to 65 F. (15-18 C.) at a four inch depth.
+The butternut squash growing season begins when all danger of frost is past and the soil is well warmed by the sun, about 60 to 65 F. (15-18 C.) at a 4-inch depth.
 Butternut squash plants are extremely tender and the seedlings will freeze with the slightest frost and seeds will only germinate in warm soil.

 Like most other vining vegetables, butternut squash cultivation begins with a hill.
 Draw your garden soil into a hill about 18 inches high.
 This allows the soil to heat around the seeds and roots.
 Your soil should be well amended and well fertilized since butternut squash plants are heavy feeders.
-Plant five or six seeds per hill about 4 inches apart and one inch deep.
+Plant five or six seeds per hill about 4 inches apart and 1 inch deep.
 Keep the soil moist, but not soggy.
 In about 10 days, the seeds will sprout.
-When they’re about six inches high, thin out the weakest leaving three plants per hill.
+When they’re about 6 inches high, thin out the weakest leaving three plants per hill.

 The butternut squash growing season is about 110-120 days for fruit maturation, so if your season is short, it’s best to start your seeds indoors to give them a head start.
 To grow butternut squash indoors, you’ll need to start about six weeks before the last frost in your area.
 Plant as you would most vegetables, in good soil in a sunny window or greenhouse and transplant to the garden after all danger of frost is past.
 Please remember to harden off the seedlings before transplanting.